wmcadigital/wmn-refund/README.md

 ## Building for Umbraco

 1. Ensure you have the latest changes from master branch (fetch/pull)
+2. Run `npm i` to ensure you have the latest node modules installed
-2. Run `npm run build` locally
+3. Run `npm run build` locally
-3. Copy the entire build folder to our CDN (cdn/nwmassets/apps/wmn-covid-refund/build/)
+4. Copy the entire build folder to our CDN (cdn/nwmassets/apps/wmn-covid-refund/build/)

    _Ensure to do step 3 before step 4 as the CDN caches older builds.
 This lets users to continue to see/use the older build until we've updated the links in the Umbraco template._

-4. Then copy the entire contents of `index.html` file located at `build/index.html`
+5. Then copy the entire contents of `index.html` file located at `build/index.html`
-5. Log into WMN/NWM Umbraco
+6. Log into WMN/NWM Umbraco
-6. Navigate to `Settings/Templates/Master WMN/WMN - Apps/WMN - COVID19 Refunds`
+7. Navigate to `Settings/Templates/Master WMN/WMN - Apps/WMN - COVID19 Refunds`
-7. Then paste the data you copied in step 4
+8. Then paste the data you copied in step 4
-8. Save the file `Settings/Templates/Master WMN/WMN - Apps/WMN - COVID19 Refunds`
+9. Save the file `Settings/Templates/Master WMN/WMN - Apps/WMN - COVID19 Refunds`

    _At this point, the new build should be live._

-9. Delete you local `build` folder
+10. Delete you local `build` folder
-10. All done!
+11. All done!
 Continue developing until next build release.

 ## Available Scripts